 - Garnish with a thin orange twist.

-I started bartending in Manhattan in 2000, right at the peak of “Sex and the City”, and Cosmo’s were everywhere.
+This recipe is inspired by Liam’s time bartending in Manhattan in 2000, right at the peak of “Sex and the City” when Cosmos were everywhere.
 This twist on the classic recipe uses a sparkling Brut Rosé floater on top, which gives the drink a fun effervescent energy, while also bringing the potency of the cocktail down a bit.

 2 oz Lemon Vodka 1 oz Cointreau or Triple Sec liquor ½ oz Cranberry juice 1 Squeeze Lime 2 oz Frank Family Brut Rosé